 Massey University College of Health is a dynamic hub of leading academics and researchers working together to solve the global health challenges of the 21st century.

 The College of Humanities and Social Sciences has a vital part to play in developing the creativity, critical thinking and social cohesion that help shape what Massey calls the new New Zealand.

 Our research and teaching are concerned with understanding how people co-exist and improve both their own lives, and those of the communities they live in.
 And it’s not just theoretical.

 The support of our alumni and friends is vital to the continued success of our College.
 A contribution to the College of Humanities and Social Sciences will help us to support future projects and our outstanding staff and students whether through scholarships, research funding or support which we could otherwise not provide.

-The centenary of the First World War (1914 - 1918) is fast approaching, and presents New Zealand with an opportunity to stop and reflect on the impact that this war had on the psyche and development of this nation.
+The centenary of the First World War (1914 - 1918) is fast approaching, and presents us with an opportunity to stop and reflect on the impact that this war had on the psyche and development of this nation.

 Massey University is a hive of invention and innovation.
 However, our researchers sometimes struggle to find funding to support the development of ideas.
 This is particularly true of early stage research projects that often require relatively small sums of money (between $10,000 and $50,000) to validate ideas so that they reach the 'proof of concept' stage where they might attract larger scale funding.

 Funding for these projects is often almost impossible to find with the result that many promising projects disappear before they even reach proof of concept.

 Massey University Foundation is now working alongside the Massey University Commercialisation Team to identify some of the most promising and appealing early stage research projects and is actively seeking donations to fund the required research which would allow them to reach proof of concept.

 If any of these projects are successfully commercialised, and the Intellectual Property generates net revenue , the Foundation shares a proportion of the profits.